 Jeff has been involved in charity work for many years.
 He fundraised for the ANC in the 1980s and for many charities in Africa through sporting activities and organizing large-scale social events.
 He is a volunteer at Blind Veterans UK, based in Ovingdean, Brighton, working on a one-to-one basis with residents.

 As a Topsy Trustee Jeff continues to be a fundraising activist and strategist.
 “Topsy does great work and I want to be part of expanding our capability.”

 Natasha is an IT Sales Consultant managing service contracts for enterprise businesses within the UK.

 Gaining international experience working at organisations in Switzerland and West Africa, Natasha started her career in IT at Softcat in London where she spent 4 years working with key accounts and managing a team.
-After taking time out to travel she completed a ski season in Canada.
-On her return, Natasha joined Microsoft, where she has been for over a year.
+Natasha is now with Microsoft.

 Natasha graduated from Manchester University with a Business degree in 2013.